thingsdb/ThingsDocs/v0/content/watching/on-update.md

 The mutation event of creating the `Person` above contains an empty key `""` with an `array` of *fields*.
 They refer to the *fields* of the Type with `type_id:0` which can be found at key `"."`.
-The ID of the instance is equal to a normal *thing* and can be found with key `"#"`, so the ID is 5 in the example result below.
+The Id of the instance is equal to a normal *thing* and can be found with key `"#"`, so the Id is 5 in the example result below.
 For more information on how to parse a Type instance, look at the [mutation format](../../data-types/type#mutation-format) documentation.

 ```json